Melinysh/melinysh.github.io/_posts/2016-07-17-wwdc-2016-experience.md

 {% include image.html img="keynote-2016-seating.png" caption="A snippet of a panorama I took from my seat, 6th row!" %}

+{% include image.html img="wwdc-2016-me-keynote.png" caption="I even made it into the keynote video, around an hour and 24 minutes in!" %}

 I thought the keynote was great and after lunch returned to the auditorium for the Platform State of the Union.
 There was no priority seating for students, but I think my seat in the balcony had great photography benefits.